-• Among persons younger than 40 years, 25% have degenerative disk disease (DDD), and 4% have foraminal stenosis, as confirmed with magnetic resonance imaging (MRI).
+• Among persons younger than 40 years, 25% have degenerative disk disease (DDD), and 4% have foraminal stenosis, as confirmed with MRI.

 • In persons older than 40 years, almost 60% have DDD, and 20% have foraminal stenosis, as confirmed with MRI.